Life Course Theory has Five Basic Principles:

 - Linked Lives: Lives are lived interdependently and socio-historical influences are expressed through this network of shared relationships.

-Handbook Chapters by Elder on the Life Course:
+Handbook Chapters by Elder on Life Course Research:

 Over 17 years Elder co-authored three chapters on the life course published in